 CORE is an acronym for COmmunity REhabilitation

 There are two applications that need to be completed in the application process.
-The U of C application needs to be filled out and the $115 application fee needs to be paid.
+The U of C application needs to be filled out and the $125 application fee needs to be paid.
 Transcripts from high school and college (if applicable) need to be sent from the various institutions.
-The BCR Form 1 application needs to be completed if you are coming from an Approved Block Transfer Diploma program.
-Form 2 needs to be completed if you have 20 university transferable courses including the 7 prerequisite courses.
-Applications for Calgary applicants need to be received by April 1st for September admission.
-Applications for Vancouver, Edmonton and on-line delivery students need to be in by April 1st (for September admission) or September 1st for January admission.
+The Community Rehabilitation; Letter of Intent needs to be completed if you are coming from an Approved Block Transfer Diploma program, a degree holder or change of program.
+Form 2 needs to be completed if you have a related diploma and want it to be reviewed for a block transfer.
+Deadline to apply for the fall is March 1st.

 Registration for courses is done on-line through the my.ucalgary.ca website You can also check on this site for your registration date and time.